For characters seen throughout the series, such as the Big Daddies, Little Sisters and Splicers, please see here.

 Moral Myopia: Ryan only shows flexibility when his own interests are at stake.

 "In the end, all that matters to me ... is me.
 And all that matters to you ... is you.
 It is the nature of things."

 Never My Fault: After building up his own mob of splicers, he blames them for their own deformities, citing their "carelessness" in overusing his plasmids.

 Bioshock Rapture delved into this even more as he views any (very serious and economical) complaints to him as people "refusing to be self sufficient" when it's his own rules that are keeping many of the less fortunate people from getting ahead in Rapture and his refusal to make concessions to help them.

 Offing the Offspring: However, when it finally comes time to kill his illegitimate son, he can't do it.

-Older Than They Look: According to the Bioshock wiki Ryan was born in 1892, which would make him 67 or 68 at the time of the first game.
+Older than They Look: According to the Bioshock wiki, Ryan was born in 1892, which would make him 67 or 68 at the time of the first game.
 From his pictures on the audio diaries he looks like a healthy man in his mid-forties, and while he seems older when you meet him at the end, he certainly doesn't look nearly 70.
 It's justified.
 In Rapture, you'll often see ads for a gene tonic that makes you look 'twenty years younger!'
 Apparently, they actually work.